pulibrary/ExcelAlmaLookup/README.md

 **Include suppressed records**: If checked, then suppressed records will be included in the search results.

-**Leftmost result column**: The column that will be populated with the first result type.
-If more than one result type is selected, the others will be put in consecutive columns to the right of the first.
-By default, the first empty column to the right of the visible spreadsheet data is selected.
-Use the arrow buttons to select a different column.
-If the selected column contains data, it will be overwritten (except for hidden cells).
-Search results will be placed in the same rows as the corresponding search values.

-**Field to search**: This indicates what kind of values are in the selected cells (e.g. ISBN, ISSN, Call Number, Title, or MMS ID).
-If an ISBN search is done, then spaces, dashes and parenthetical comments (e.g. “(paperback)”) are removed from the value before searching.
-Currently, the title search does not strip stopwords or do anything else to “clean up” the titles before searching.
-Thus, title searching will not be as accurate as the other search types.
-Also, please note that the search term will be treated as a phrase and enclosed in quotes, even if it contains multiple words.

-Besides the search keys in the drop-down list, you can enter any search index supported by the local Alma instance.
-Clicking the “Additional Fields” button will display a full list of such keys.
-Selecting an index from this list will enter the appropriate code in “Field to Search”.
-Note that for non-Alma sources, only a limited number of search types are available, and the "Additional Fields" button is not enabled.
+### Extracting fields for the report

-**Result types**:   The type of data to retrieve from the records and output in the spreadsheet.
-Result types can be specified in a number of different ways:
+The "Results" section of the dialog is used to indicate what should be extracted from the records that are found.
+The "Result type(s)" drop-down menu and the list box below show what fields will be included.
+These can be specified in a few different ways:
 - Selecting “True/False” will populate the result column with TRUE and FALSE values based on whether the search values were found in the catalog.
 - Other result types, such as call numbers and location codes, may be selected from the dropdown list.
 Result types prefixed with a single asterisk are taken from the availability fields.
 Those with a double asterisk are from the ISO 20775 Holdings data.
 Your catalog may require special configuration to retrieve these fields.
 See the "Configuration" section above for more details.
 Also, because of limitations of the SRU output, the results may not be predictable for holdings with more than 100 item records attached.
 - If the search key is a barcode, any item-level result type (those prefixed with a double asterisk) will be filtered to include only the item records corresponding to that barcode.
 For other search or result types, all matching fields in the retrieved bibliographic records are included.
 As noted above, this may not work as expected if a holdings has more than 100 items attached.
 - Besides the options in the menu, you can also retrieve any MARC field from the bibliographic record.
 To retrieve an entire MARC field, enter its 3-digit tag number (e.g. “245”).
 (For institutions that include availability information in their records, this can be retrieved using the “AVA”, “AVD” or “AVE” tags.)
-- By default, some text is removed from the field, such as indicators, subfield tags, and the contents of subfield 6 (linkage).
-To retain this information in the output, check the option "Include indicators, subfield codes, and linkage in results for full fields".
 - A subfield can be retrieved by appending “$” followed by the subfield code (e.g. “245$a”).
 - To retrieve the part of an 880 field corresponding to another field or subfield, append “-880” (e.g. “245-880” or “245-880$a”).
 - To retrieve a specific substring from a field, append "(X,Y)" where X is the starting position, and Y is the length.
 For example, 008(35,3) retrieves characters 35 through 37 of field 008 (aka the language code).
 Character positions are zero-based, (i.e. the first character is in position 0, the second in position 1, etc.).
 This is to conform with the MARC specifications for fixed fields.
 Characters can be extracted from the Leader field using "Leader(X,Y)" or "LDR(X,Y)".
 If Y is set to 0, then the result will include the entire remaining part of the field starting from position X.
 - To show only results containing specific text, append # followed by that text.
 For example “035$a#(OCoLC)” will only retrieve 035a fields containing the text “(OCoLC)” (i.e., OCLC numbers).
+Filters can also be regular expressions enclosed by slashes.
+For example, "300#/^[0-9]/" retrieves all 300 fields beginning with a number.
 - Multiple result types can be selected for output, in which case they will be placed in consecutive columns in the spreadsheet, starting with the one indicated in the “Leftmost result column” field.
 Use the “Add”, “Remove”, “Move Up” and “Move Down” button to edit or reorder the result types.
 - For some non-Alma sources, there are a limited number of result types available, and it is not possible enter a custom value in this field.
 However, some sources also include a "Holdings" result type in the drop-down, which will retrieve a list of holding institutions for the item in question.

-Note that this tool is designed for running queries on lists of specific titles and identifiers, rather than more general queries that might return a large number of results.
-Thus, to improve performance, a maximum of 25 records will be retrieved for each row.
+Other options in the "Results" section include:

+**Leftmost result column**: The column that will be populated with the first result type.
+If more than one result type is selected, the others will be put in consecutive columns to the right of the first.
+By default, the first empty column to the right of the visible spreadsheet data is selected.
+Use the arrow buttons to select a different column.
+If the selected column contains data, it will be overwritten (except for hidden cells).
+Search results will be placed in the same rows as the corresponding search values.

+**Max results per query**:  The number of records to extract data from for each query.
+Setting this value to a lower number may result in faster searches and keep the output from becoming cluttered with redundant information.
+For Alma searches, this value cannot be set higher than 50.
+For WorldCat, more than 50 records may be retrieved.
+Note that the WorldCat "Holdings Code(s)" parameter is a filter applied to the search results after they are retreived.
+So, for example, if the max records is set to 10, and the search parameters include "Holdings Code(s) = PUL", the output will contain all PUL records within the first 10 results, rather than the first 10 PUL records.
+It is probably best to set the max records to a higher value if holdings codes are an important part of the search criteria.

 **Field Sets**:  Sets of field tags can be saved so that they do not need to be entered manually each time the tool is run.
 After compiling a list of fields under “Result Types”, click the “New…” button to create and name a new set.
 The “Load” button will populate the “Result Types” list with the fields in an existing set.
 “Save” will update the fields in the selected set from the “Result types” list.
 “Delete” will delete the selected set.